ronaldgao1234/CS130/NotesforReadings.md

     - class diagram, component diagram

 UML diagramas that are covers.
-1. Use case diagrams - Describe the functional behavior of the system as seen by the user
+1. Use case diagrams - Describe the **functional** behavior of the system as seen by the user
 2. Class diagrams - describe the static structure of the system: Objects, Attribute, Associtation
 3. Sequence diagram - describe the dynamic behavior between actors and the system between objects and the system
 4. Statechart diagrams - describe the dynamic behavior of an individual object (essentiall a fini state automaton)
-5. Activity Diagrams - Model the dynamic behavior of a system, in particular the workflow (flowchart)
+5. Activity Diagrams - Model the dynamic behavior of a system, in particular the workflow (flowchart). specific type of statechart diagram

-Context Models
-Interaction Model
-Structural models
-Behavioral Models: many business systems
-Model-driven architecture
+Model-driven architecture(MDA)
 1. CIM - computation independent model
 2. PIM - platform independent model (no implementation)
 3. PSM - platform specific model

-	-Companies don't want to take MDA approach because they have to develop their own tools -for bigger companies, less benefit
+- Companies don't want to take MDA approach because they have to develop their own tools
+- for bigger companies, less benefit
-	-adoption of agile over the times has allowed for diverting away from MDA
+- adoption of agile over the times has allowed for diverting away from

-Just use discussion notes

 Context model: page 141
 Interaction Models: page 144

-## **Chapter 19 Som**
+### **Chapter 19 Som**
 Inter-disciplinary working:
-		-communication problem
+- communication problem
-		-different assumption
+- different assumption
-		-professional boundaries
+- professional boundaries

 Sociotechnical systems: includes people and technical
-	-boundaries are subjective. generally used in organizations -**emergent properties**: depends on system, consequence of relationship between system components -can only be measured after components are included -Reliability, Repairability, Security, Usability, Volume
+- boundaries are subjective. generally used in organizations
+- **emergent properties**: depends on system, consequence of relationship between system components
+	- can only be measured after components are included
+	- Reliability, Repairability, Security, Usability, Volume
-		-reliability can depend on context(temperature)
+	- reliability can depend on context(temperature)
+	- Examples: Reliability, Repairability, Security ...
-	-**Non-deterministic**: don't always produce same output because of human -Success criteria
+  - **Non-deterministic**: don't always produce same output because of human
+  - Success criteria
-	-Complex relationship with organisational objectives: not only dependent on system Conceptual Design: easy
+  - Complex relationship with organisational objectives: not only dependent on system
+  - Conceptual Design: easy
-	-feasiblity study, system structure development, system vision document Systems procurement: make the conceptual design
+  	- feasiblity study, system structure development, system vision document

+Systems procurement: make the conceptual design
-	-Before procurement: decisions to be made on 1. scope of the system, 2. budget, 3. high level requirements -Approved set of application software; third part don't work -regulations can affect procurement
+- Before procurement: decisions to be made on 1. scope of the system, 2. budget, 3. high level requirements
+- Approved set of application software; third part don't work
+- regulations can affect procurement

 Systems development: make the product
-	-usually plan driven because of need for parallel development of different parts of a system -involves different engineers
+- usually plan driven because of need for parallel development of different parts of a system
+- involves different engineers
-	-interface issues
+- interface issues
-	-requirements issues
+- requirements issues
 System operation and evolution: start using it for its intended purpose
-	- do not have to have the solution to everything since human operator. even if automated system -evolution is costly
+- do not have to have the solution to everything since human operator. even if automated system
+- evolution is costly
-	-legacy systems: existing systems that must be maintained
+- legacy systems: existing systems that must be maintained

-## **Chapter 20 Som**
+### **Chapter 20 Som**
 System Complexity Page 584 Som
 1. technical complexity
 2. managerial complexity
 3. governance complexity

-System of systems classification
+System of systems classification More intuitive than Maeier's classification of System of systems

+3 classes:
 1. organizational systems
 2. federal systems
 3. system coalitions

-Reductionism and Complex Systems
+Reductionism and Complex Systems:
-- breaks down because of inherent complexity of system of systems Systems of systems engineering interface dev integration and deployment
+- breaks down because of inherent complexity of system of systems
+- agile methods are reductionist. the difference between agile methods and top-down design is that system decomposition is incremental when an agile approach is used
+- reductionist methods are successful when there are relatively few relationships between the parts of a system
+- Reductionist assumptions:
+  - assumes there is controlling authority to resolve disputes
+  - rational decision making
+  - defined system boundaries

+reductionism in software system of systems:
+- relationships usually governed by political
+- no physical limitation
+- linking software multiple ppl easy, so more likely no governing authority

-System of system architecture
+System of system problems:
-architectural patterns for system of systems

-Basically entire chapter is about integration of systems with each other
+- different evolution strategies or different assumptions made in different systems

+unified user interface expensive and time-consuming to implement Rest of the chapter:
+- MODAF, TOGAF
+- System as data feeds data is available from other systems and the principal system querries these systems to get the data required
+- Systems in a container is where one of the systems acts as a virtual container and provides a set of common services such as authentication and storage service
+- Trading system: systems of systems where there is no single principal system but processing may take place in any of the constituent systems

 ## _Week 4 Monday 4/18/2018 Mc 3.5, Som 6 17 28_
 ============================================================